nus-cs2113-AY2122S1/ip/docs/README.md

 3. **Q:** There is a file called duke.txt being generated.
 Should I treat it as an unwanted file and delete it?

    **A:** The file is used to store all the tasks you have recorded down in the application.
 Deleting the file means that
       all the tasks saved by the program will be deleted.
-Unless you want a clean task list, it is not advisable to perform that action.
+Unless you want a clean task list upon restarting your program, it is not advisable to perform the action.

 ## Command Summary